-Astrology is best used to ascertain the right time to do things.
+Astrology is therefore best used to identify the patterns of nature as they unfold in time, making it ideal for ascertaining the right time to do things.
 It is most empowering and effective when used as a sort of symbolic clock, calendar or weather forecast, indicating the themes, qualities and types of events most likely to occur at any given moment.

 On a personal or individual level, this means assessing the astrological stages and phases of your life based on the transits and progressions of your natal chart.
 On a mundane or worldly level, the various planetary cycles and aspects can indicate possible events likely to take place on the world stage – occurrences that stand to affect us all.